Exploring Helsinki…Day 1

 We were visiting Helsinki in June of the same year so we missed the chaos in the Market Square and the presence of the world leaders, their security forces and the world press.
 On the day we wandered through the markets over the road from the palace, the sun was shining and we couldn’t believe the quality of freshly cooked seafood that was available for our early lunch.

 After lunch we were able to stroll along the boulevard that heads directly away from the Market Square up towards the Swedish Theatre.
-The park that runs the length of these two main streets was a busy venue for local Fins out to enjoy the sunshine, the ice-creams and the live music provided by an entertaining group of local buskers.
-More detail of this stroll can be found in the linked article, ‘Helsinki, through the lens of its statues’.
+The park that runs the length of these two main streets (The Esplanadi) was a busy venue for local Fins out to enjoy the sunshine, the ice-creams and the live music provided by an entertaining group of local buskers.
 By this stage of the afternoon it was time to head for our ferry terminal, and sail for Tallinn.
 The other half of our tour of Helsinki we could leave for our time at the end of our vacation when we would return to Helsinki as our departure point for our flight home.
-But Helsinki keeps on giving; the beauty of its harbour and Islands was on full display as we headed out into the Baltic Sea.
+But it is not just the centre of the city of Helsinki that is gorgeous, the beauty of its harbour and Islands was on full display as we sailed out into the Baltic Sea headed for Stockholm.